Air displacement pipette: Adjustable or fixed volume

-Micropipettes can take a minimum volume of 0.2 µL and maximum volume of 10,000 µL (10 mL).
+Micropipettes can take a minimum volume of 0.2 μL and maximum volume of 10,000 μL (10 mL).
 They thus are used for smaller-scale transfers than equipment such as graduated pipettes, which come in 5, 10, 25 and 50 mL volumes.

 The most common type of pipettes can be set to a certain volume within its operational range and are called adjustable.
-These pipettes commonly have a label with their volume range like "10–100 µL".
+These pipettes commonly have a label with their volume range like "10–100 μL".
 These limits are indeed the limits as overwinding these limits would result in damage of the pipetting system.
 The fixed volume pipette cannot be changed.
 As there are less moving parts, the mechanism is less complex, resulting in more accurate volume measurement.

-In 1972, several people of the University of Wisconsin–Madison (mainly Warren Gilson and Henry Lardy) enhanced the fixed-volume pipette, developing the pipette with a variable volume.
+The first known adjustable air displacement micropipette dates back to as early as 1877 (photograph shown at right), but in 1972, several people of the University of Wisconsin–Madison (mainly Warren Gilson and Henry Lardy) enhanced the fixed-volume pipette, developing the modern pipette with a variable volume.
 Warren Gilson founded Gilson Inc. based on this invention.

 Volume

-For optimal usage, every pipette supplier offers a broad range of different capacities.
-A small volume range of a pipette like 10–100 µL results in a much higher accuracy than a broad range from 0.1–1,000 µL per pipette.
+For optimal usage, every pipette supplier offers a broad range of different capacities, commonly including 2, 10, 20, 100, 200, and 1000 μL capacity pipettes.
+A small volume range of a pipette like 10–100 μL results in a much higher accuracy than a broad range from 0.1–1,000 μL per pipette.

 With regard to the volume transferred, the smallest pipette that can handle the required volume should be selected.
-This is important because accuracy decreases when the set volume is close to the pipette’s minimum capacity.
-For example, if 50 µl are dispensed using a 5,000 µl pipette, the results will be rather poor.
-Using a 300 µl pipette will give better results, whereas using a 50 µl pipette would be ideal.
+This is important because accuracy decreases when the set volume is close to the pipette's minimum capacity.
+Generally, a pipette has optimal accuracy from 35-100% of its nominal volume, and should not be used below 10% of that volume.
+For example, using a 1,000 μl pipette for 50 μl of liquid is not ideal, and using a 100 μl pipette will give better results.

+Other factors like tip angle and immersion depth may also impact accuracy substantially.
+Other methods may be necessary, like reverse pipetting for viscous liquids, or saturating the air inside a pipette with liquid vapor by pipetting up and down multiple times to "prime" the pipette before actually transferring liquid when pipetting a volatile liquid.